AlessandroMangili/assignment2_rt/README.md

-# Assignment 2 (Part I) - Robot Navigation with ROS 2
+# Assignment 2 (Part II) - Robot Navigation with ROS 2

 ## Overview
 This project involves creating a ROS 2 package named `assignment2_rt` that enables controlling a robot in a simulation environment.
 The functionality allows users to set linear and angular velocities, moving the robot for 3 seconds per command until the program is terminated.